manny405/Productive_Computing/README.rst

     vi ~/.bashrc

-The ``bashrc`` file is executed everytime that you log into your computer, technically everytime you start a new bash terminal.
-This file is used to set your standard environment variables and aliases, and in general, setup your default computing environment.
-The **best practice** when using a new resource is to ask your group members for our standard ``bashrc`` file for the new resource.
+The ``bashrc`` file is executed everytime that you log into your computer and everytime you start a new bash terminal.
+This file is used to set your standard environment variables, aliases, etc., which is the same as saying setting up your computing environment.
+The **best practice** when using a new resource is to for a standard ``bashrc`` file for the machine to load in the basics for a new resource.
+Also, I encourage you to look at the bashrc file and try to understand what environment variables and aliases are being used.

 Slurm